oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/wallis-and-futuna.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Emmanuel MACRON (since 14 May 2017); represented by Administrator Superior Blaise GOURTAY (since 1 August 2023)
+- `國家元首`: President Emmanuel MACRON (since 14 May 2017); represented by Administrator Superior Blaise GOURTAY (since 1 August 2023)
-- `head of government`: President of the Territorial Assembly Munipoese MULI'AKA'AKA (since 20 March 2022)
+- `政府首腦`: President of the Territorial Assembly Munipoese MULI'AKA'AKA (since 20 March 2022)
-- `cabinet`: Council of the Territory appointed by the administrator superior on the advice of the Territorial Assembly
+- `内閣`: Council of the Territory appointed by the administrator superior on the advice of the Territorial Assembly
-- `elections/appointments`: French president elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); administrator superior appointed by the French president on the advice of the French Ministry of the Interior; the presidents of the Territorial Government and the Territorial Assembly elected by assembly members
+- `選舉/任命`: French president elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); administrator superior appointed by the French president on the advice of the French Ministry of the Interior; the presidents of the Territorial Government and the Territorial Assembly elected by assembly members
 **note**:  there are 3 traditional kings with limited powers

 ### 立法部門
-- `description`: unicameral Territorial Assembly or Assemblee Territoriale (20 seats - Wallis 13, Futuna 7; members directly elected in multi-seat constituencies by party-list proportional representation vote to serve 5-year terms)
+- `描述`: unicameral Territorial Assembly or Assemblee Territoriale (20 seats - Wallis 13, Futuna 7; members directly elected in multi-seat constituencies by party-list proportional representation vote to serve 5-year terms)
-- `elections`: Territorial Assembly - last held on 20 March 2022 (next to be held in March 2027)French Senate - last held on 24 September 2023 (next to be held on 30 September 2026)French National Assembly - last held on 12 and 19 June 2022 (next to be held in June 2027)
+- `選舉`: Territorial Assembly - last held on 20 March 2022 (next to be held in March 2027)French Senate - last held on 24 September 2023 (next to be held on 30 September 2026)French National Assembly - last held on 12 and 19 June 2022 (next to be held in June 2027)
-- `election results`: Territorial Assembly - percent of vote by party - NA; seats by party - 2 members are elected from the list Ofa mo'oni ki tou fenua and 2 members are elected from list Mauli fetokoniaki, 1 seat each from 16 other lists; composition - men NA, women NA, percent of women NA  French Senate representative - LR 1  French National Assembly representative - independent 1
+- `選舉結果`: Territorial Assembly - percent of vote by party - NA; seats by party - 2 members are elected from the list Ofa mo'oni ki tou fenua and 2 members are elected from list Mauli fetokoniaki, 1 seat each from 16 other lists; composition - men NA, women NA, percent of women NA  French Senate representative - LR 1  French National Assembly representative - independent 1
 **note**:  1 senator is indirectly elected to the French Senate by an electoral college for a 6-year term, and 1 deputy is directly elected to the French National Assembly for a 5-year term

 ### 司法部門
-- `highest court(s)`: Court of Assizes or Cour d'Assizes (consists of 1 judge; court hears primarily serious criminal cases); note - appeals beyond the Court of Assizes are heard before the Court of Appeal or Cour d'Appel (in Noumea, New Caledonia)
+- `最高法院`: Court of Assizes or Cour d'Assizes (consists of 1 judge; court hears primarily serious criminal cases); note - appeals beyond the Court of Assizes are heard before the Court of Appeal or Cour d'Appel (in Noumea, New Caledonia)
-- `judge selection and term of office`: NA
+- `法官遴選和任期`: NA
-- `subordinate courts`: courts of first instance; labor court; note - justice generally administered under French law by the high administrator, but the 3 traditional kings administer customary law, and there is a magistrate in Mata-Utu
+- `下級法院`: courts of first instance; labor court; note - justice generally administered under French law by the high administrator, but the 3 traditional kings administer customary law, and there is a magistrate in Mata-Utu

 ### 政黨
 Left Radical Party or PRG (formerly Radical Socialist Party or PRS and the Left Radical Movement or MRG)Lua Kae Tahi (Giscardians)Rally for Wallis and Futuna-The Republicans (Rassemblement pour Wallis and Futuna) or RPWF-LR Socialist Party or PSTaumu'a Lelei Union Pour la Democratie Francaise or UDF